 Investments are reported at fair value.
 Quoted market prices, if available, are used to value investments.
 Mutual funds, including short-term investments, are valued at the net asset value (NAV) of shares held by the Plan at year-end.
 Common stocks are valued at the closing price reported on the active market on which the individual securities are traded.
 Fixed income securities are valued on the basis of yields currently available on comparable securities of issuers with similar credit ratings.
-Units of collective investment trusts are stated at fair value as determined by the fund manager based on the fair value of the underlying investments.
+Units of collective investment trusts are stated at fair value using NAV practical expedient.